nifi-core-team/nifi-load-clickhouse/README.md

  # Template
  There is a basic idea how to load data into clickhouse.
- * Distribute data by key[keys] in nifi and load result regardless on every shard
+ * Distribute data by key[keys] in nifi and load result independently on every shard